srdee/CTS-API/README.md

 }
 ```

-## What de deployement steps include
+## What the deployement steps should include
 The fabfile should do the following things :
 - Download or ensure that resources are available, wether it's **text** or **software**
 - Ensure text and inventory are CTS compliant